I really like the Samaritan woman in John 4. I wish I knew her name.

 “Treasure in clay jars,” Paul called it – where the light of God’s presence shines through our cracks and testifies to an unreasonable, unpronounceable mercy.
 (2 Corinthians 4)

-“Christ in you: the hope of glory,” Colossians says (Col 1).
+“Christ in you: the hope of glory,” Colossians says.

 Dr. Lance Pape says:

-Dr. Pape was my preaching professor at Brite and this is from his book: The Scandal of Having Something to Say.
-Pape explores the history of Christian preaching and theorizes that the decline of the church in our modern day has at least some connection to milk-toast preaching.
+In his book, Dr. Pape explores the history of Christian preaching and theorizes that the decline of the church in our modern day has at least some connection to milk-toast preaching.

 People find hope and unexpected joy.
-Grace happens.
+Grace surrounds.
 Love abounds – all because people are radically reoriented and reshaped by the Christ.

-In the late stages of cultural eviction anyway, the church may finally be ready to go willingly “outside” [the gate] (Heb 13:13) to the Homeless, Crucified One.
+Since the American church is in the late stages of cultural eviction anyway, maybe we can finally be ready to go “outside the gate” (Hebrews 13) in order to join the Homeless, Crucified One.

-Disabused of faith in our own words, we may be ready at last to make our preaching conform to his scandalous word and no other (1 Cor 2:2).
+Disabused of faith in our own words, we may be ready at last to make our preaching conform to his scandalous word and no other (1 Corinthians 2).

 It is courage that allows us to proclaim – and to become – God’s radical and audacious gospel.

-1914 Print Egyptian Woman Carry Water Jug Head Landscape Dese.
+1914 Print, Egyptian Woman Carry Water Jug (found at Period Paper)